 Chronic physical risks are associated with long-term shifts in climate patterns, and include risks associated with long-term increases in temperature, changes in average precipitation patterns, rising sea levels, and ocean acidification.
-The impact of these can be reflected in reduced labor and land productivity, capital depreciation, scarcity of natural resources, forced migrations, increased adaptation costs, etc.92
+The impact of these can be reflected in reduced labor and land productivity, capital depreciation, scarcity of natural resources, forced migrations, increased adaptation costs, etc.

 The IAM models described in previous sections are capable of calculating policy costs associated with the goals of different scenarios.
-However, these models do not estimate the impact of the physical costs associated with climate change on the economy, including the impacts of chronic physical risks.
+However, these models typically do not estimate the impact of the physical costs associated with climate change on the economy, including the impacts of chronic physical risks.
 To fill this gap, the NGFS scenarios include an ex-post (i.e., computed outside of IAMs) estimate of chronic physical risks.
+This also allows an estimation of the direct chronic physical risks without additional economic dynamic effects, allowing the use of these estimates in other economic models.

-The approach used for the economic impact estimates from chronic physical risks in this year's edition of the NGFS scenarios is the same as the approach used in the 2022 edition.
-However, the temperature paths for which the results have been produced have been updated.
+The approach used for the economic impact estimates from chronic physical risks in this year's edition of the NGFS scenarios has been updated to capture the latest scientific advances in the quantification of aggregate economic damages.

-The methodology used for the NGFS estimation of chronic physical risk calculates macro-economic impacts based on damage functions.
+The basic methodology stays the same: macro-economic impacts are calculated using a damage function.
 Damage functions are relationships quantifying the effect of a change in climate-related variables (e.g., temperature) on economic output.
 There is a rapidly growing body of empirical research aimed at developing these functions, as well as other methods for estimating chronic physical risks, with different approaches generating a wide range of different results (Figure 68).
-The NGFS methodology uses a damage function based on mean temperature developed by Kalkuhl and Wenz (2020).
-While there are several advantages of this approach (including its global coverage), it is important to recognize that this is an active research area with large uncertainties.
+This year the new damage function put forward by Kotz et al. (2024) is being used to calculate chronic physical risks for the NGFS scenarios.
+Compared to the damage function by Kalkuhl & Wenz (2020) used in previous years this includes the following key advances.
+First it includes climate drivers beyond annual mean temperature change, namely changing daily temperature variability, total annual precipitation, annual number of wet days and extreme daily rainfall.
+Second, persistence effects on economic output have been estimated for each of the climate drivers, allowing the new damage function to capture losses up to 10 years after the initial shock.
+This results in a significant increase in the damage estimates compared to previous years.

-What is new in the 2023 edition of the NGFS Scenarios?
+Explainer box 5 What is new in the 2024 edition of the NGFS

+Scenarios?